KripakaraMN15/CustomerDetail/README.md

 # CustomerDetail

-Chec the master branch for the Portal
+Check the master branch for the Customer Details Portal source code.